RezaSadeghiWSU/Early-Hospital-Mortality-Prediction-using-Vital-Signals/Catching data and preprocessing/Readme.md

 In this level, the waveform records of target patients is downloaded from the Matching subset of MIMIC-III (https://physionet.org).
 Then the inital one hour of heart rates described in terms of 12 statistical and signal-based features.

+Please note that you should sign in physionet.org befor running the code.
+Also, this code has been run with sudo command on Ubunto.

 Key files: